Key Breed Facts

 Average Cost to keep/care for a Cesky Terrier

 Cesky Terriers are a relative newcomer to the UK with under five hundred of these charming little dogs in the country.
 They are the Czech Republic's national dog and for good reason because not only is the Cesky adorable looking they boast having affectionate, loyal and kind natures too.
 They adore human company and are never happier than when they are in a family environment getting on well with children and other animals with the greatest of ease.
+With this said, they are terriers and were bred to hunt which means that even in a home environment, Cesky Terriers have a high prey drive.

 Height at the withers: Males 29 cm, Females 27 cm